 - City of Sacramento Parking Services

-The historic Sacramento station, built by the Southern Pacific Railroad (SP), succeeded at least two earlier SP stations on that site, and is part of a complex that dates back to 1863 and the Central Pacific Railroad’s construction of the western portion of the first transcontinental rail line.
-Built in 1926, the station itself sits on an approximate 240-acre rail yard that was originally filled with every kind of building and equipment necessary for the fabrication of locomotives and rolling stock.
+The historic Sacramento station, opened by the Southern Pacific Railroad (SP) in 1926, succeeded at least two earlier SP stations on the site, which is part of a complex that dates back to 1863 and the Central Pacific Railroad’s construction of the western portion of the first transcontinental rail line.
+The station sits on an approximately 240-acre railyard that was originally filled with every kind of building and equipment necessary for the fabrication of locomotives and rolling stock.

-The building, designed by the San Francisco architectural firm of Bliss and Faville, is typical of the Renaissance Revival style used in many Western stations.
-Its three-story-high, tile-roofed, reinforced concrete frame is faced with Italian sienna-colored brick trimmed with terra-cotta.
-The famous waiting room includes a 40-foot-high domed ceiling, Philippine mahogany woodwork and marble floors.
-Enormous arched windows stream sunlight into the room, filtered through leaded, amber-colored glass.
-A mural depicting the 1863 groundbreaking ceremony of the Central Pacific by John A. MacQuarrie graces the east wall of the huge room.
+Designed by the San Francisco architectural firm of Bliss and Faville, the three story building with red tile roof employs a dignified Renaissance Revival style.
+A reinforced concrete frame is faced with Italian sienna-colored brick trimmed with terracotta.
+The famous waiting room includes a 40-foot-high barrel vaulted ceiling, Philippine mahogany woodwork and marble floors.
+Enormous arched windows allow sunlight, filtered through leaded, amber-colored glass, to stream into the space.
+A mural by John A. MacQuarrie located on the east wall of the waiting room depicts the 1863 groundbreaking ceremony of the Central Pacific Railroad.

 In order to retain tens of millions of dollars in federal grants that had been won for the project, it was imperative for the city and Inland American to move quickly to rewrite important contracts.
-In January 2011, a bid was announced for a project to shift the existing railroad tracks approximately 500 feet north.
-Moving the tracks is a key step to development of the new intermodal transportation center, as it will allow for more efficient rail operations for passenger and freight service by eliminating a long curve, freight and passenger-train conflicts and other long-standing problems.
+A $45 million effort to shift the existing mainline railroad tracks approximately 500 feet north began in April 2011 as part of Phase I and was completed two years later.
+Moving the tracks allows for more efficient rail operations by eliminating a long curve, freight and passenger-train conflicts and other long-standing problems.

-The $45 million effort to shift the tracks broke ground on April 28, 2011 and is expected to be completed in early 2013.
-The plan also calls for the construction of new passenger platforms and two pedestrian and bicycle tunnels that will connect the proposed intermodal center, platforms, and historic Union Pacific shop buildings on the north side of the tracks.
-Once the track work is complete, extensions of Fifth and Sixth Streets through the railyards site will allow Inland American to start selling parcels for development that could at full build-out include 10,000 housing units, enough retail space to fill a large shopping mall, 1,000 hotel rooms and more than 1.5 million square feet of office space.
+Additional Phase I work included construction of two double-sided rail platforms and two pedestrian and bicycle tunnels connecting the proposed intermodal center, platforms, and historic Union Pacific shop buildings on the north side of the tracks.
+Extensions of Fifth and Sixth Streets through the railyards site will allow Inland American to start selling parcels for development that could at full build-out include 10,000 housing units, enough retail space to fill a large shopping mall, 1,000 hotel rooms and more than 1.5 million square feet of office space.

-Much of 2011 and 2012 is dedicated to laying down the infrastructure necessary to support this intensive development.
-Funding for the track and road construction came from the following sources: $20 million through the American Recovery and Reinvestment Act of 2009; $25 million through California Proposition 1B, which funds improvements to the state transportation system; and $15 million from other sources.
+Funding for the track and road construction came from the following sources: $20 million through the American Recovery and Reinvestment Act of 2009; $25 million through California Proposition 1B, which funds improvements to the state transportation system; and $26 million from other sources.

 In either 1806 or 1808 the Spanish explorer Gabriel Moraga discovered and named the Sacramento Valley and the Sacramento River for the Sacrament of the Eucharist.
 The history of the city of Sacramento began in 1839 when Johann Augustus Sutter settled at the confluence of the American and Sacramento Rivers, founding Sutter’s Fort and taking advantage of a 48,000-acre grant of land by the Mexican government and Governor Alvarado.
 That grant would change American history forever, since Mexico had just given away a literal goldmine.